blakejameson/stats-about-txt-files/README.md

 After, you will need to run the program.

-If utilizing an IDE, you should have the option to run the program by clickling on the file "App.java" located in the src folder.
+If utilizing an IDE, you should have the option to run the program by clickling the play button on the file "App.java" located in the src folder.

 If wanting to use the command line, cd into the src folder.

-While there, enter the command "javac App.java" and press enter.
-This compiles the program.

-Then, enter the command "java App" to run the program.
+While there, enter the command "java App" to run the program.